projectacrn/acrn-hypervisor/misc/tools/acrntrace/README.rst

--t max_time             max time to capture trace data (in second) -c                      clear the buffered old data (deprecated) -r                      capture the buffered old data instead of clearing it -a cpu-set              only capture the trace data on these configured cpu-set
+-t max_time             max time to capture trace data (in second) -c                      clear the buffered old data (deprecated) -r                      capture the buffered old data instead of clearing it -a cpu-set              only capture the trace data on the configured cpu-set

 acrntrace_format.py
 ===================

-The ``acrntrace_format.py`` is a offline tool for parsing trace data (as output by acrntrace) to human-readable formats based on given format.
+The ``acrntrace_format.py`` is an offline tool for parsing trace data (as output by acrntrace) to human-readable formats based on a given format.

 Here's an explanation of the tool's parameters: